drobin04/Dashboardify/to-do.md

 * Added a class tag to the paragraph element on notes, 'note', to support custom user styling.
 Also added a default padding-left style of 15px.
 * Added logic to detect DB file not existing, direct user to Setup page, functions on Setup page to re-create/prepare and/or delete the database.
 This is done to support getting the project into a state suitable for github cloning / reproduction.
 * Added Setup for siteurlconfig, and redirect to force entry if empty.
+* Added Setup button to home page
+* Added Admin flag to users table, and config to mark this flag via Setup

+* Added module that can check for whether the current user is an Admin

 ## 12/13 Bugfix Finished - New User Experience / First widget creation bugged
 Upon brand new DB creation, some weird GUID appears in the URL bar for 'SelectDashboardID', and when creating a first widget, it seemingly doesn't get saved to this dashboard.